-On top of mapping our supply chain that is key to eliminating modern slavery, we have a robust approach to on boarding new suppliers.
+On top of mapping our supply chain, we have a robust approach to on boarding new suppliers.
 Our terms and conditions are set out in our operating manual that details our sub-contracting policy.
 We have a zero-tolerance approach to unauthorised sub-contracting and require all suppliers to sign the policy.
 If we are not aware of the location where our products are manufactured, then this proposes our greatest risk in relation to modern slavery as we are unable to monitor working conditions and worker welfare.
+It is this consideration that lead us in January 2022 to implement subcontracting audits into our CSR program as an additional tool to provide further transparency and reassurance.